 Several different types of financial institutions offer debt consolidation loans:

-- Specialized Lenders.
 Many debt consolidation loan providers are specialized lenders (also known as finance companies) that do not accept deposits like traditional banks and credit unions.
+An example would be SoFi.
 They may pay off your old creditors directly, and then send you a monthly bill for the balance, or send you a check or direct deposit for the full amount.
-Finance company loans generally begin at the prime rate (currently 3.25%) plus 5%.
-Their credit history requirements may be less strict than those of traditional banks; however, their rates can be higher for borrowers with middling credit.
-Loan limits vary by company, but $25,000 is common.

 An Alternative: Borrowing From Yourself